lubianat/scc5929/assignments/assignment4.md

 ontology, add the correct inverse property axioms.
 You are not supposed to add new properties, only state that a property is the inverse of an other property if they already exist in the ontology.

+### Answer

+Inverse properties are logically linked in a way that  subject-object pairs are reversed, i. e. they represent inverse relations.
+As per the w3c example, " persons own cars, cars are owned by persons.
+The owl:inverseOf construct can be used to define such an inverse relation between properties"

 ## Exercise 2.10
 Explain what it means for a property to be transitive or symmetric.